 A: You can pay attention to the

-java_error_in_STUDIO_xxxx.log log file generated under "Linux File", which is mostly caused by insufficient memory.
+java_error_in_STUDIO_xxxx.log log file generated under "Linux File", which is mainly caused by insufficient memory.

-For more tips on using FydeOS and Linux (beta), please refer to .
+For more tips on using FydeOS and Linux subsystem, please refer to .

-If you have more specific technical questions, you can post to for help.
+If you have more specific technical questions, you can post them to for help.